Thermomyces lanuginosus: Enzymes

 There are a number of enzymes secreted by T. lanuginosis, and many of them have applications in various industries.

 Lipase

 The lipase of T. lanuginosis has catalytic centre that contains three amino acids (serine-histidine-aspartic acid) and is covered by a short alpha-helical loop or "lid" that moves to allow substrate access to the active site.
 A single mutation in the serine alters the lid's motion, which affects enzyme binding affinity.
 The lipase also contains disulfide linkages but no free —SH group.
 The productivity and thermostability of the lipase differs with different strains, but it has been found to be stable at a pH of 4 to 11 and optimally active at 8.0.
 Temperature wise, some activity has been observed at 65 °C, but it is completely inactivated at 80 °C.

 The thin mycelial suspensions formed by the fungus make it desirable for use in the production of stable lipase for manufacturing detergents for hot water machine washing.

+The immobilization of Thermomyces lanuginosus lipase (TLL) or other lipases on diverse supports utilizing a variety of immobilization techniques has been investigated in scientific literature with the aim of enhancing enzyme stability, reusability, and performance in various biocatalytic applications, such as biodiesel production and ester synthesis.
+These outcomes highlight the potential of immobilized lipases for industrial-scale applications in the food, beverage, and biofuel sectors, as they offer environmentally friendly and sustainable alternatives for diverse chemical transformations.